UK's new watchdog tells banks to raise another $20 billion

 The Bank of England has also set a "leverage ratio" of 3 percent for UK banks with immediate effect, four and a half years before it is due to be implemented globally.

-The leverage ratio measures capital against total loans, not adjusted for their supposed riskiness, and some bankers argue it penalizes low-risk, high-volume businesses like trade finance and mortgage lending, crucial to economic growth.
+The leverage ratio measures capital against total loans, not adjusted for their supposed riskiness, and some bankers argue it penalises low-risk, high-volume businesses like trade finance and mortgage lending, crucial to economic growth.

 The PRA said Barclays and Nationwide fell short of the required level, with leverage ratios of 2.5 percent and 2 percent respectively after adjustments.
 It said they must submit plans by the end of this month to reduce leverage.